 Pathophysiology

 jejuni is the species most commonly associated with human infections, followed by C. coli and C. lari, though other Campylobacter species can also be pathogenic.
 These bacteria are major causes of gastroenteritis worldwide, with an infective dose as low as fewer than 100 viable cells (Silva et al., 2011).
 After ingestion, the pathogen survives the acidic conditions of the stomach using specialized acid tolerance mechanisms (Blaser, 1997).
 Subsequently, it overcomes bile salt stress in the small intestine to establish colonization within the mucus layer (Parkhill et al., 2000).
 Adhesion of the bacterium to intestinal epithelial cells is mediated by surface adhesins like CadF and FlpA, which binds to fibronectin.
 The bacterium uses flagella-driven motility to navigate mucus and secrete invasion antigens, facilitating epithelial cell entry (Zhu et al., 2006).
-It also produces cytolethal distending toxin (CDT), disrupting the host cell cycle and causing tissue damage (Blaser, 1997).
+It also produces cytolethal-distending toxin (CDT), disrupting the host cell cycle and causing tissue damage (Blaser, 1997).
 This triggers an immune response, including pro-inflammatory cytokine release, which recruits neutrophils (Murphy et al., 2011).
 In some individuals, molecular mimicry between bacterial molecules and host gangliosides may lead to autoimmune conditions like Guillain–Barré syndrome (Skirrow, 1977; Zhu et al., 2006).
 These processes contribute to the pathophysiology of campylobacteriosis, involving local inflammation and systemic autoimmune responses in rare cases.

 CAMPYLOBACTERIOSIS IN ANIMALS

-Campylobacter induced diseases in ruminants
+Campylobacter-induced diseases in ruminants

 The species Campylobacter fetus is classified into two subspecies—C. fetus subsp. fetus and C. fetus subsp. venerealis—both of which are recognized as significant contributors to reproductive failures in ruminants (van der Graaf-van Bloois et al., 2013).
 C. fetus subsp. fetus has a broad host range, colonizing the gastrointestinal tract and commonly causing abortion in sheep and cattle through horizontal transmission.
 In contrast, C. fetus subsp. venerealis is host-restricted to the bovine genital tract and is a leading cause of venereally transmitted infertility and embryonic loss in cattle (Skirrow, 1994).
-Additionally, C. jejuni subsp. jejuni is a major Campylobacter species associated with abortion outbreaks in sheep, and to a lesser extent, with sporadic abortions in cattle and goats (Sahin et al., 2012).
+Additionally, C. jejuni subsp. jejuni is a major Campylobacter species associated with abortion outbreaks in sheep and to a lesser extent, with sporadic abortions in cattle and goats (Sahin et al., 2012).

 Campylobacter in poultry

-Prevalence rates of Campylobacter in broiler flocks close to slaughter have been reported to reach up to 100%.(Asmai et al., 2020).
+Prevalence rates of Campylobacter in broiler flocks close to slaughter have been reported to reach up to 100% (Asmai et al., 2020).
 Although Campylobacter commonly colonizes birds, it typically behaves as a commensal organism, causing no apparent harm.
-However, it is a significant contributor to foodborne gastroenteritis in humans, with poultry meat contamination as the principal transmission route (Sahin et al., 2015).
+However, it significantly contributes to foodborne gastroenteritis in humans, with poultry meat contamination as the principal transmission route (Sahin et al., 2015).

 RESERVOIRS OF CAMPYLOBACTER

 Campylobacter species are commonly found inhabiting the gastrointestinal tracts of a wide range of animals, including wild species, livestock, and domesticated animals (Moore et al., 2005).
 Key animal reservoirs include cattle and sheep (Stanley & Jones, 2003), poultry (Bull et al., 2006), and pigs (Boes et al., 2005), all of which exhibit considerable genetic diversity among Campylobacter strains (Colles et al., 2003).
 Companion animals, including dogs and cats, can also be carriers (Lee et al., 2004; Workman et al., 2005).
-Once excreted by these hosts, Campylobacter can disseminate into various environmental matrices, including soil (Santamaria & Toranzos, 2003), beach sand (Bolton et al., 1999), sewage and groundwater (Stanley et al., 1998), contributing to its persistence and potential for transmission.
+Once excreted by these hosts, Campylobacter can disseminate into various environmental matrices, including soil (Santamaria & Toranzos, 2003), beach sand (Bolton et al., 1999), sewage, and groundwater (Stanley et al., 1998), contributing to its persistence and potential for transmission.
 Given these widespread reservoirs, the risk of zoonotic transmission becomes significant, particularly in food handling and animal-contact scenarios.

 ZOONOTIC TRANSMISSION